Is Wix better than Wordpress?

 Wix is so easy to use, you can simply login to the editor, and then click on the items you want to edit and edit them right on the spot.
 In Wordpress, often times your content is buried in different places (like in Widgets) that are difficult to find and makes editing your website a chore.
 With Wix, it's as easy as cake, and I find that my clients actually ENJOY working on updating their websites in Wix.
 I can't say any client with a Wordpress website has enjoyed their relationship with the platform, the reason they come to me for a new website design is because they're tired of fighting Wordpress.

-Bottom line, if you have a small business and you'd like to have a beautiful, mobile friendly, e-commerce capable website that is easy to edit, and doesn't require updates, then choose Wix.
+Bottom line, if you have a small business and you'd like to have a beautiful, mobile friendly, e-commerce capable website that is easy to edit, and doesn't require constant software or plugin updates, then choose Wix.

 Contact me if you'd like help getting your Wix website designed, setup and launched, I can even help train you on how easy it is to edit once it's complete!